ServBay Web Server Troubleshooting Guide

 /Applications/ServBay/bin/caddy validate -c /Applications/ServBay/etc/caddy/Caddyfile

-If the syntax is correct, the command will return Valid configuration
+If the syntax is correct, the command returns Valid configuration

 .
-If there are errors, you’ll receive prompts based on the error type.
+If errors exist, you’ll get guidance based on the error type.

 Note: The caddy validate